Every parent knows that the hardest job anyone can do is to bring up children.

 These can range from mental health, domestic abuse, poverty, chaotic family life and related issues such as school attendance and behavioural problems.

-Family support is a consent-based service and we will work together to identify the individual need for your family and how best to support you.
+Early Help is a consent-based service and we will work together to identify the individual need for your family and how best to support you.

 We also work with schools in the borough on a number of projects, for further information about these projects please contact us for a discussion.